 In most cases, these loosely affiliated groups raise money, promote a candidate's policy agenda and endorse friendly political candidates.
-They come in different shapes and sizes, from leadership PACs
+They come in different shapes and sizes, from leadership PACs to super PACs.

 But mostly, we just like gawking at the names.
 There's the eponymous RAND PAC, Ted Cruz's über-obvious Jobs, Growth, and Freedom Fund, Marco Rubio's blandly patriotic Reclaim America PAC.
 And don't forget the Ready for Hillary PAC, because who among us isn't ready for Hillary?

 You've been arrested on gun charges